-Saint Patrick (387-461 AD) was an English (or perhaps Scottish) missionary to Ireland.
-Scholars agree that he is a historical figure and that he converted many of the pagans on the island to Christianity, but many dismiss the legend that has developed about him.
+Saint Patrick (387-461) was an English (or perhaps Scottish) missionary to Ireland.
+Scholars agree that he is a historical figure and that he converted many of the pagans on the island to Christianity.

 According to Christian legend, St. Patrick used the three-leafed clover to illustrate the doctrine of the Trinity to his pagan audience in Ireland.
 However, this story did not appear until more than 1000 years after St. Patrick's death.